jianhong/scPrinter/scprinter/docs/index.rst

 -----------
 The original multi-scale footprinting algorithm is described in the following paper:

-- Hu, Yan, et al. "Single-cell multi-scale footprinting reveals the modular organization of DNA regulatory elements." bioRxiv (2023): 2023-03.
+- "Multiscale footprints reveal the organization of cis-regulatory elements."
+Nature, s41586-024-08443-4, 2024.

 .. code-block::